riccardocadei/CRE/paper/paper.md

 library("CRE")
 ```

 `generate_cre_dataset()` is a flexible synthetic dataset generator, which can be used for simulations before applying `CRE` to real-world observational data sets.
+For a full description of the data generating process, see Section 4 in @bargagli2023causal.
 ```R
 set.seed(2023)
 dataset <- generate_cre_dataset(n = 5000,